dwavesystems/dwave-networkx/README.rst

 >>> list(graph.edges())
 [(0, 4), (0, 5), (0, 6), (0, 7), (1, 4), (1, 5), (1, 6), (1, 7), (2, 4), (2, 5), (2, 6), (2, 7), (3, 4), (3, 5), (3, 6), (3, 7)]

-See documentation for more examples.
+See :ref:`reference` for more examples.

 Installation
 ====================